paulroehr/EazeGraph/README.md

 EazeGraph
 =========

+THIS LIBRARY WILL BE AVAILABLE IN THE NEXT FEW DAYS (19.
+Jun 2014)

 EazeGraph is an Android library for creating beautiful and fancy charts.
 Its main goal was to create a lighweight library which is easy to use and highly customizeable with an "up-to-date"-look.

 Currently 4 different chart types are available, which can be viewed below.